 Our plot: tough young women form a motorcycle gang and go around robbing easily aroused men such as a movie theater manager and a diner owner (deliberately evoking Hemingway’s The Killers.)
 There was an implication of lesbianism.
 But the main idea was to portray empowered women exploiting male lust.

-Joe and I paid a lawyer to incorporate us as Markon Films (MARzano-KAHN) Then, to secure ownership of the concept and of the treatment synopsis I’d written, we used the “poor man’s copyright.”
+Joe and I paid a lawyer to incorporate us as Markon Films (MARzano-KAHN).
+Then, to secure ownership of the concept and of the treatment synopsis I’d written, we used the “poor man’s copyright.”
 I mailed myself a copy in an envelope not to be opened unless proof of ownership became an issue.

 Gresham Law had a comeback, though.
-I used the name in a later incipient stage production called Byronic Readings, A German man, Peter Grafmann, was convinced that Byron’s work was so powerful that Peter’s selections from that work as staged readings would rock the theatre world.
+I used the name in a later incipient stage production called Byronic Readings.
+A German man, Peter Grafmann, was convinced that Byron’s work was so powerful that Peter’s selections from that work as staged readings would rock the theatre world.
 Self-financing, he hired actor Steve Rubin and me as the cast.
 Steve and I tried to improve it in rehearsals by ad-libbing scenes portraying actors who got angrier and angrier with the director, as if stirred by Byron’s famed furies.
 Peter, rather than cringing or feeling abused, believed we were making the show better.
 I think we intimidated him.
-After a few backers’ auditions and no takers the most Peter could do with his project was get WBAI to allow him to broadcast it.
+After a few backers’ auditions and no takers the most Peter could do with his project was to get WBAI to allow him to broadcast it.